deanvry/st/README.md

 See the man page for additional details.

 ## Uninstall
-If you want to uninstall st, run the command below on the repo root folder.
+If you want to uninstall st, enter the following command below:

     sudo make uninstall